April Update – Timeshare Transparency Act S3502 – FTC Chairman Andrew Ferguson Answers Question about Timeshare – Military Update

 https://www.naag.org/attorney-general-journal/timeshare-obligations-regulations-and-challenges

-ARDA is the timeshare industry’s Washington-based trade association and a major lobbying force on Capital Hill and in Tallahassee.
-ARDA-ROC raises approximately $5 million a year in opt-out donations, invoiced on maintenance fees.
+ARDA is the timeshare industry’s Washington-based trade association and a major lobbying force.
+ARDA-ROC, Resort Owners Coalition, raises approximately $5 million a year in opt-out donations, invoiced on maintenance fees.
 Opting out is not always easy.
 Few timeshare members we’ve asked have been able to answer the question, “What is ARDA?”

 Why the switch to opt-out?

-The American Resort Development Association — Resort Owners Coalition PAC will also pay a $300,000 civil penalty.
-It is the largest fine imposed by the FEC (Federal Election Commission) since 2007.
+Resort Owners Coalition PAC will also pay a $300,000 civil penalty.
+It is the largest fine imposed by the Federal Election Commission since 2007.
 The charges, most $3 to $5, were billed to individual timeshare owners along with tax and maintenance charges.
 The small donations, not itemized by the PAC, totaled $8.4 million between 2003 and 2007, records show.
 Political contributions are voluntary, and federal law requires solicitations to make that clear.
 Federal records show that since 2006, ARDA has spent more than $1.1 million on Washington lobbyists to oppose such things as mortgage reform legislation, including the expansion of truth-in-lending requirements to timeshare buyers.
 Reported by the Broward Bulldog (renamed Florida Bulldog)

-A YouTube video, concerning ARDA-ROC recommending companies that charge upfront fees to list a timeshare,
+A YouTube video, concerning ARDA-ROC recommending listing companies that charge an upfront fees to list a timeshare:

 https://www.youtube.com/watch?v=-lPhsKp09vg

-In 2019, former Rep. Shawnna Bolick sponsored an Arizona Bill that would have allowed a 24-hour cooling off period BEFORE signing a contract.
+One of the Timeshare Transparency Act’s provision is to allow private time to review contracts.
+Buyers are demanded to buy the same day.
+In 2019, former Arizona Represenative, Shawnna Bolick, sponsored a bill that would have allowed a 24-hour cooling off period BEFORE signing a contract.
 The bill passed the House 100%, but was defeated in the Senate.
 At the Senate hearing, ARDA lobbyist Don Isaacson argued:

 “But the bottom line is that the state should not step in to protect people who didn’t bother to understand the nature of the deal.”